klust/SupercomputersForStarters/docs/C06_Middleware/C06_S04_Distributed_memory.md

 combination.
 These languages were all the hype between roughly 2000 and 2010 when DARPA funded the development of new high performance high productivity languages through the HPCS program.
-It led to the development of three languages: Fortress (bu Sun Microsystems), X10 (by IBM), anc Chapel (by Cray), but Chapel seems to be the only surviving language of that program that is still begin developed by HPE Cray.
+It led to the development of three languages: Fortress (by Sun Microsystems), X10 (by IBM), and Chapel (by Cray), but Chapel seems to be the only surviving language of that program that is still begin developed by HPE Cray.
-Two other languages of this type not developed in the DARPA program are co-array Fortran and Unified PArallel C. Co-array Fortran became part of the Fortran 2008 standard and some Fortran compilers offer basic support for it.
+Two other languages of this type not developed in the DARPA program are co-array Fortran and Unified Parallel C (UPC).
+Co-array Fortran became part of the Fortran 2008 standard and some Fortran compilers offer basic support for it.
 Unified Parallel C was derived from C99.
 It never became part of a standardisation process and as a result official support by compiler vendors is poor.
-However, there are still compilers based on Clang and on GCC, and HPE Cray support UPC in their Cray Compiling Environment compiler.
+However, there are still compilers based on Clang and on GCC, and HPE Cray supports UPC in their Cray Compiling Environment compiler.

-The problem with PGAS languages is that performance is often a problem.
+The problem with PGAS languages is that performance is often poor.
 Therefore codes sometimes opt to still do some of the work with MPI.

 There are also library based approaches to PGAS.
 SHEM/OpenSHMEM and GASPI are just two examples.
 GASPI is also sometimes used as the runtime library underlying other PGAS languages.
+Single-sided communications in MPI-2 and later MPI standards use a very similar approach as those libraries.

-PGAS languages and libraries have never become very popular.
+PGAS languages and libraries have never become very popular, maybe with the exception of single-sided MPI communications.